watchdogpolska/imap-to-webhook/README.md

 # imap-to-webhook

-The service is designed to build an IMAP gateway, and any web application in a simple and convenient way.
+A stateless service is designed to build a relay between an IMAP server and any web application in a simple, convenient way, well-known by web-developers, without delving into the format of the mail format.

+Using the service requires only writing one HTTP endpoint!

-It cyclically retrieves IMAP messages, parsers them into a convenient object for use in web applications.
-Next to send to specifieed HTTP(S) endpoint.
+It cyclically retrieves IMAP messages from selected IMAP folder, parsers them into a convenient JSON object for use in web applications.
+Next to send to specified HTTP(S) endpoint.
 The message can be moved to another IMAP folder or deleted completely.
 In case of connection errors, the message is moved to another folder.

 Send JSON object, among others includes: